g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 #### As waste

-* <span class="b">Sitting with your eyes closed telling yourself you're not thinking</span>.<br> Which much actual meditation probably is.
+* <span class="b">Sitting with your eyes closed telling yourself you're not thinking</span>.<br> Which is what many 'meditation' sessions probably are.

 <br>